 I imagine scenarios where anything that could go wrong does, but always hoping for a better outcome.
 And then when things end up being fine (and they usually do) I am so thankful and relieved that I have the life I have.
 I realize this is probably a really unhealthy way to spend my time thinking about my days, but hey, look at the title of my blog.
 That’s kind of my thing.

 As a stay-at-home mom of three kids, there are opportunities aplenty for these irrational, dramatic fears though usually they are trumped by moments of not only great success, but really tender, loving occurances that I feel compelled to share with others.
-Example: Wow, letting my three and four year old boys make their own lunch really didn’t lead to my kitchen exploding or anyone getting electrocuted!
+Example: Wow, letting the boys make their own lunch really didn’t lead to my kitchen exploding or anyone getting electrocuted!
 And we all sat down at the kitchen table and enjoyed messy peanut butter and jelly sandwiches while talking about boogers and Legos.

 Other details that will probably come in useful when reading my musings are just the facts.
-Our little family of five lives in southeastern Michigan.
+Our little family of five lives in Michigan.
 My husband Scott is a financial advisor.
 We have been married since 2006.
 We have three wonderful children: Noah born October, 2008; Luke born May, 2010; and Grace born in May, 2013.
 As I mentioned before, I am a stay-at-home mother.
+I substitute teach at our kids’ school.
 I enjoy writing, then trashing it when I realize how inadequate and uninteresting it probably is.
-I also am a recreational runner and recently started pilates.
-I am a vegetarian, my husband eats a plant-strong diet at home but anything he wants outside of here.
-My kids eat fruit and anything out of a package.
-I have no idea what the classification of that diet would be… but you’d better believe you will see more than one blog entry about my evenings as a frustrated, discouraged, short-order cook who knows her kids are horribly malnourished!
+I also am a workout fanatic (one of the few areas of my life I like to pretend I have control).

 So that’s me!
 I hope you will visit often and judge little and not the other way around.